Villa Loredan

 A historic residence open to selected occasions.

-The villa welcomes ceremonies, receptions and cultural meetings in a context of absolute privacy.
+The villa welcomes private events, reserved receptions, corporate meetings and representative occasions in a context of absolute privacy.
 Frescoed halls, barns, gardens and park offer an atmosphere that unites nobility, nature and art.

 Discover events